R9295/abelton-mixdown-automation/README.md

 # Automate Mixdown initialization

-A script that transfers all the VSTs on your MIDI tracks to a new track so you can freeze your MIDI tracks and then copies the VSTs back over for you <br/>
+A script that transfers all the VSTs on your MIDI tracks to a new track so you can freeze your MIDI tracks and then copies the VSTs back over for you and deletes the new tracks <br/>

 ## Setup: